EPprivate/private_repo/article_analysis/README.md

 ## Issue 4: Missing Feature Description

-The last issue I would like to discuss, is the absense of another `Alt+J` key combination use case.
+There is one more usage of the `Alt+J` key combination that is not described in the article.
 If you want to select all matching fragments in the file, you can simply hold the `Alt+J` key combination, instead of pressing it multiple times, as it is suggested in the instruction.